As an Amazon Associate, we may earn a commission if you make a purchase — at no extra cost to you.

 📦 See the budget-to-premium Wi-Fi 7 router recommendations on Amazon.

-Should You Upgrade to Wi-Fi 7 Routers or Wait?
+Should You Upgrade Now or Wait for Wi-Fi 7 Routers?

 Deciding if it’s worth jumping to a Wi-Fi 7 router at home?
 It mostly comes down to what you’re running, how busy your network gets, and, honestly, how much you want to spend.
 For some folks, the difference will be obvious.
 For others, Wi-Fi 6—or even 5—might still feel just fine.